 - CHIP Children’s Health Insurance Program.

-- Social Security Benefits for children with disabilities.
+- Social Security Disability information for adults and children

 - Medicaid makes it possible for certain low-income individuals and families to get health care when they could otherwise not afford it.
 It is available only to certain low-income individuals and families who fit into an eligibility group that is recognized by federal and state law.
 Medicaid sends payments directly to health care providers.

-- Medicaid waivers are available for certain individuals who do not meet the income limits that Medicaid requires.
+- Medicaid waivers are available in each state for certain individuals who do not meet the income limits that Medicaid requires.
 It may cover the expenses that primary health insurance does not.
-The following page contains information on the different Medicaid waiver programs available in each state.

 - Patient Advocate Foundation